This was a fun post to write. By combining the experiences of Tracey and myself we were able to build a 10-day road trip circumnavigating Nova Scotia.

 Day 4: Digby to Wolfville – 1½ Hours

 From Wolfville you can easily fill a day with local food and wine experiences.
-If you haven't had a lobster meal yet as you've been circumnavigating Nova Scotia, today is the day to do it!
+No Nova Scotia road trip is complete without a lobster meal, and today is the day to do it!
 Hall's Harbour Lobster Pound, a short drive from Wolfville is a popular spot.
 Not only do you get to choose your lobster then have it cooked while you wait, you can watch the boats in the harbor rise or sink with the tide.

 If you're a wine lover, ditch your car and join a tour with Grape Escapes.
 You'll visit two or three wineries, learn about Annapolis Valley wines, then enjoy lunch or dinner with the other travelers and locals on your tour.
 Pick up a bottle or two of your favorite wines to savor later in your trip or to take home.

 The town of Wolfville itself has great dining options.
 I loved Le Caveau at Domaine du Grand Pré, a winery, restaurant, and inn.
 Their scallops were swoon-worthy and appeared in Flavors of Nova Scotia: My Top 5 Tastes.
-Since my road trip in Nova Scotia, a chef whose creations I have tasted in Toronto has transported his artistry to Wolfville.
-I'm sure you won't go wrong with TR Trattoria, featuring fresh pasta, artisanal pizza, and house-made gelato.
+I also enjoyed a meal in the restaurant at the Blomidon Inn.

 Wolfville also hosts the Devour!
 Food Film Festival in October and the Deep Roots music festival in September.
 Ask a local for directions and the best time of day to visit Look-Off for panoramic views over the Annapolis Valley and Bay of Fundy.